Pinafore/cl1-hw/finetune/README.md

 * [Up to 5 Points] Experiment with what layers are most necessary for the best improvements and test values of alpha and rank that work best (you cannot use tiny datasets for this, unfortunately, so this requires a GPU, probably ... not a great one, as any GPU will likely be fine).
+Make sure in addition to any accuracy / buzz ratio numbers you provide you also count the number of parameters.

 * [Up to 3 Points] The training code in `train` are taken directly from the Huggingface examples and I didn't think too much about them.
 It's not clear that they're a good fit for the data.
 Can you find something substantially better?
+(Keeping the model / adaptation / etc. constant.)

 FAQ